-Theory - The examination consists of four different parts: 1.
-A preliminary oral examination on repertoire and analysis ("single sheets"), lasting 30 minutes, with 30 minutes preparation time, usually taken at the beginning of the summer.
+Theory—The examination consists of four different parts: 1.
+A preliminary oral examination on repertoire and analysis (“single sheets”), lasting 60 minutes, with 30 minutes preparation time.
 2. Four written exams of 3 hours each: (a) systematic theories, (b) history of music theory, (c + d) two examinations in special fields relevant to dissertation research.
-3. Analytical essays on two musical works from different periods (take-home paper over 4 days).
+3. Analytical essays on two musical works from different periods (takehome paper over four days).
 4. A two-hour oral examination will allow discussion on the written work and may broaden to engage a variety of related issues in music theory.

-Composition - For composers, a written analysis is to be completed in three days at the end of the spring term of the second year of graduate study.
+Composition—For composers, a written analysis is to be completed in three days at the end of the spring term of the second year of graduate study.
 It consists of a piece or set of pieces that should be analyzed by the student in the allotted time period.
 The oral examination is based on an in-depth discussion of three major works that are assigned in the late spring of the second year of graduate study.
 Students are also required to write an original composition of 7-10 minute-length with an imposed instrumentation during either the first or second year.

-Beginning in the third year, graduate students in good standing are eligible for teaching fellowships.
+Beginning in the third year, graduate students in good standing are eligible for teaching fellow- ships.
 Most teaching fellows devote 2/5 TIME to teaching.
 Following successful completion at the general exam, students are required to take M250ht (Teaching Practicum).
-This course does not count towards the 16 required courses.
+This course does not count toward the 16 required courses.

 The third year is primarily devoted to developing a dissertation proposal and the beginning of work on the dissertation.
 All students will com- plete their required courses; in most cases, that will mean two half-courses.
 Musicology students will begin their third language (to be completed within one year of the approval of a dissertation proposal).
 All students are required to enroll in Music 250hf, a year long Pedagogy Practicum.